132-071 Clock Movement Installation

 Remove the minute hand by taking off the hand nut.
 Use a pair of needle nose pliers to gently turn the nut to the left.
-Once it is loosened, you will be able to remove it with your fingers.
+Once it is loose, will be able to remove it with fingers.
 Once the hand nut is off, the minute hand will easily come off.
 The hour hand is a friction fit.
-Twisting it back and forth while pulling toward you at the same time will remove the hour hand.
-Although you may not be able to tell, the hour hand tube is tapered wider as it goes into the movement.
-This means the more the hour hand is pressed down onto this post, the tighter it will be.
-It will also be harder to come off.
+Twisting it back and forth while pulling at the same time will remove the hour hand.
+The hour hand tube is tapered wider as it goes into the movement.
+This means pressing the hour hand down more onto the post, the tighter it will be.

 Remove mounting screws

 Use a flat head screwdriver to remove the screws.
 There are usually four screws at the 12 - 3 - 6 and 9 o’clock positions.
 Sometimes, there are also screws on the back of the clock case.
-These need to be removed so the entire movement, and the dial, can come out the front.
-These are a couple of different mounting methods you may encounter.
+Removal of these are necessary so the entire movement and the dial can come out the front.

 Take off the clock dial

-The dial is usually attached to a metal plate.
+Usually the dial mounts onto a metal plate.
 This metal plate will have three or four posts that go into the clock movement.
 The dial comes off of the metal plate with three or four small flat screws.
-The metal plate that the dial is attached to comes off by releasing the posts that go into the movement.
+The metal plate that the dial mounts to comes off by releasing the posts that go into the movement.
 The posts that go into the movement will come off by one of two ways.
 The first being that the post may have a tapered pin holding it.
 This means a pin that is fat on one side and skinny on the other.
-The skinny side will be stuck into a hole drilled into the post.
+The skinny side will be stuck into a hole that is in the post.
 To remove the pin, grab it with a pair of needle nose pliers and yank it out.

-The other instance you will encounter is a locking collar.
-The locking collar will have a set screw that needs to be loosened for it to come off.
-With the posts released from the movement, the dial will come straight forward and off of the movement.
+The other instance one will encounter is a locking collar.
+The locking collar will have a set screw that loosens for it to come off.
+With the release of the posts from the movement, the dial will come straight forward and off of the movement.

 Set the chime with time

+After the installation of the new movement, notice the clock will chime 5 minutes before the hour or after the hour, or 8 minutes, or whatever.
+The idea being that it won’t chime when it is meant to chime.
+The fix for this problem is extremely easy.
 Take the minute hand off of the clock.
 This is the longer of the two hands.
 With this minute hand off of the clock, turn it upside down.
-You will see it has a square hole where it attaches to the clock.
+See it has a square hole where it attaches to the clock.
 This square hole is in a bushing that will rotate WITHIN the minute hand itself.

 Grab that bushing with needle nose pliers and rotate the bushing a little bit.
-Then put the hand back on the clock and see if it’s pointing to the correct place where it chimed.
+Then put the hand back on the clock and see if it’s pointing to the correct place where the chimes went off.
 If it is, then set to time.
-If it isn't, take the minute hand off again and rotate the bushing some more.
-Keep doing this until you get it to point to where the clock just chimed.
+Likewise, if it isn't, take the minute hand off again and rotate the bushing some more.
+Keep doing this until you get it perfect.
 Then set it to the correct time.
 This concludes the 132-071 Installation Instructions.